 Immediate Physical and Potential Emotional Effects

-- Lethargy: Your dog may be less active as it recovers from the effects of anesthesia and the surgery itself.
+- Laziness: Your dog may have a lower level of activity as it recuperates from the effects of anesthesia, as well as from the procedure itself.

 Immediate Behavioral Changes Post-Neutering